Justine2403/hsr-etl-pipeline/README.md

 This project uses **Poetry** to manage the Python environment and dependencies.
 Poetry provides several benefits that make it ideal for ETL pipelines and Data Engineering projects:
 - Isolated virtual environment (venv): automatically creates a dedicated Python environment for the project
   - Ensures no conflicts with other projects or global Python packages
-  - Keeps your project easy to reproduce on another machine
+  - Keeps project easy to reproduce on another machine
 - Dependency and version management
   - `pyproject.toml` lists all project dependencies
   - `poetry.lock` locks exact versions, ensuring that everyone running the project uses the same versions of packages